mariorod98/ObsidianVault/Other files/Interview questions.md

 When I was studying Computer Science I chose the Artificial Intelligence specialization where I learned about pathfinding, multiagent systems, machine learning, genetic algorithms and other AI techniques.

 Currently, I am working on multiple projects with a focus on new AI techniques.
 For example, I am implementing the Wave Function Collapse algorithm to procedurally generate an hexagonal grid world.
-I am also making a stealth game with enemy agents that have the basic behaviour of these types of enemies: patrolling, searching for the player, communicating
+I am also making a stealth game with enemy agents that have the basic behaviour of these types of enemies: patrolling, searching for the player, communicating between agents, etc.

+Moreover, I am also developing a multiplayer game in Unreal Engine

 ### What makes a good AI programmer?